Grievances for Management A&P, General A&P and Classified Employees

 - Deans and senior management staff members must respond to the employee in writing within 14 calendar days of receipt of the grievance.

-- The Senior Executive Vice President, Chief Operating and Financial Officer or designee will respond to the employee in writing within a reasonable time, not to exceed 30 calendar days, following receipt of the grievance.
+- The Senior Executive Vice President, Chief Operating Officer or designee or the EVP/CAO or designee will respond to the employee in writing within a reasonable time, not to exceed 30 calendar days, following receipt of the grievance.

-A written decision will be mailed to the employee within the time limits described above.
+A written decision will be sent to the employee within the time limits described above.

 Failure to respond to the employee within the time limit allows the grievant to automatically submit the grievance to the next higher appeal level.
-The decision of the Senior Executive Vice President, Chief Operating and Financial Officer or designee is final.
+The decision of the Senior Executive Vice President, Chief Operating Officer or designee or the EVP/CAO or designee is final.

 The written grievance and any and all decisions or responses regarding the grievance shall be part of the employee record.